odoocker/odoocker/README.md

     - [PgAdmin Container](#pgadmin-container)
   - [Deployment Process](#deployment-process)

-# The Ultimate Odoo Docker Tool
+# The Supercharged Odoo Docker Tool

 Welcome to Odoocker, a game-changer in the world of Odoo Development and Deployment.
 This tool is meticulously crafted to revolutionize your experience with Odoo, ensuring simplicity, efficiency, and a top-tier development journey.
 And while it’s rooted in the principles of the Official Odoo Docker setup, it goes several steps beyond.